Willie Calhoun Player Props: Yankees vs. Guardians

-After going 0-for-3 in his last game, Willie Calhoun and the New York Yankees face the Cleveland Guardians (who will hand the ball to Tanner Bibee) at 7:05 PM ET on Tuesday.
+On Wednesday, Willie Calhoun (.250 batting average in his past 10 games, with a home run, two walks and three RBI) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Guardians.
+He hit a home run while going 1-for-4 in his most recent game against the Guardians.

 Willie Calhoun Game Info & Props vs. the Guardians